-Indigenous Art Market
+Indigenous Art Market and Festival

-About NHMU's Indigenous Art Market
+About NHMU's Indigenous Art Market and Festival

-Since 2013, NHMU has hosted an annual Indigenous Art Market that attracts some of the country’s most talented Native American artists to Salt Lake City.
+Since 2013, NHMU has hosted an annual Indigenous Art Market and Festival that attracts some of the country’s most talented Native American artists to Salt Lake City.
 More than 25 tribes have been represented over the years, bringing a wonderful diversity of traditional and contemporary Native American art that is available for purchase.
 Visitors can shop one-of-a-kind jewelry, pottery, sculptures, paintings, beadwork, weavings, and much more—all while learning about tribal traditions from artists working to preserve them.
-Every year, 100 percent of sales from NHMU's Indigenous Art Market go directly to the artists.
+Every year, 100 percent of sales from NHMU's Indigenous Art Market and Festival go directly to the artists.

 * NHMU/University of Utah (“NHMU”) are not responsible for any sales.
 All sales are negotiated directly with the artist, who is operating independently from NHMU.